-If you’re a veteran of any branch of this nation’s Armed Forces and are living with a service-related disability that interferes with your daily life, the last thing you need is trouble dealing with your disability claim with the VA.
+If you’re a veteran of any branch of this nation’s Armed Forces and are living with a service-related disability that interferes with your daily life, you need help.
+If you’re a female* veteran, you are subject to a range of unique issues—physiological and psychological—that stand to impact you.
+The last thing veterans need is trouble dealing with the VA over a disability claim.

 After you’ve filed your claim with the VA, you’ll receive a ratings decision.
 Unfortunately, all too often, the VA’s decision is not exactly what you were hoping for.
 It may: